jyoungblood/dbx/README.md

 ---
 ### ** Security note **
-Security note: this currently uses the mysqldump command's `-p` flag in the the remote database connection, using the password in the command line argument.
+This currently uses the mysqldump command's `-p` flag in the the remote database connection, using the password in the command line argument.
 While this is not ideal, it works.
 We're planning on changing this at some point, but in the mean time don't be alarmed when you see the standard "mysqldump: [Warning] Using a password on the command line interface can be insecure." warning.